 As a Fellow, you’ll join a local cohort for in-person and virtual professional development opportunities, and learn from your peers and from education leaders locally and nationwide.
-Summer track Fellows take part in programming throughout their summer experience, and career track Fellows join a cohort close to the start of their new roles.
-All programming lays the foundation for you to thrive in your placement organization and beyond.
+Programming lays the foundation for you to thrive in your placement organization and beyond.

 Your programming will include:

 Induction, introducing you to EP and our resources.

 Workshops and Webinars, on topics like the opportunity gap, school systems, and change management.